Written by Sid Klein on September 4, 2019

 A year out and my son has fully recovered.
 He will wear his scar, his badge of courage forever.
 We tell him that it is a privilege to wear his badge as it will remind him throughout his life of the strength, bravery, and grit that he possesses.
 He has bought into this perspective and frequently shows off his scar with pride to anyone who is open to taking a look.

 Now on the other side of this experience, it is the deep presence of gratitude that rises above all else… My gratitude extends to the expansive community of support we have been blessed with.
 My appreciation for the entirety of the experience also runs deep.
-While I certainly would have taken the option of my family and I not having to live through all of this if available to us, our two weeks in the burn center and the subsequent year of rehabilitation has offered me a unique perspective through which to view the world- a perspective that has awakened me to the beauty and preciousness that is each moment of this life.
+While I certainly would have taken the option of my family and I not having to live through all of this, our two weeks in the burn center and the subsequent year of rehabilitation has offered me a unique perspective through which to view the world.
+A perspective that has awakened me to the beauty and preciousness that is each moment of this life.